 The approximately 4000 Canadian family physicians who attend the national annual Family Medicine Forum (FMF) voted to select the Me'Chosen Medical booth as this year's most innovative.
 Congrats to the team and community for the achievement!
+Read the newspaper article for full details.

 The looped soundtracks for the ocean beach in front of the office are now available as downloadable MP3s.
 These are available for those requesting them for their phones to help with noises interrupting sleep.
 There are two soundtracks listed below to choose from (can right click and choose 'Save Link As...' to download):